View Document Text

 description of all activity in the client's account.

-The second category of investments services consists of financial planning.
-HFG will charge an hourly
+The second category of investment advisory services consists of financial planning and consulting.
+HFG will

-consulting fee for such services as financial planning, retirement planning and investment advisor selection.
+charge an hourly or fixed fee for such services as financial planning, retirement planning and investment

 Harding Financial Group, LLC